- Duration: 18 days

 - Price: tba

-Thirty six years ago, over Christmas/New Year 1983/84, we – as World Steam Tours, because we were then working with David Thornhill’s “World Steam” magazine – ran our “Christmas Special” to India, realising that many enthusiasts for various reasons, had little to retain them back home during the “festive” season, and welcomed the chance to see live steam in action in another exotic part of the world.
+Thirty seven years ago, over Christmas/New Year 1983/84, we – as World Steam Tours, because we were then working with David Thornhill’s “World Steam” magazine – ran our “Christmas Special” to India, realising that many enthusiasts for various reasons, had little to keep them back home during the “festive” season, and welcomed the chance to see live steam in action in another exotic part of the world.

 And whilst we are aware that travel by steam-hauled trains, and photography thereof (hence as many photo “run-pasts” as we can achieve) are a priority for many, we will also ensure depot visits, and where operationally possible, footplating, are also catered for.
 In addition to Enthusiast Holidays Tour Director, the trip will be accompanied by an Indian railway enthusiast guide.